These were some of the principal guests of those who met at RAF Northolt in September 1983.

 1997 saw the completion of the Association's program to dedicate Memorials to those who gave their lives and freedom for others whilst serving with No.207 Squadron RAF, placed at the bases from which the Squadron mainly suffered casualties: there are also some splendid local memorials with which the Association was linked, arising from local initiatives:

 - 1992 - a Memorial Tablet and Book of Remembrance were dedicated in All Saints Church, Great Steeping, to those lost from former RAF Spilsby, from where most of 207 Squadron's WWII casualties occurred.

-- 1994 - as a result of a marvellous local initiative, a Memorial was placed at the entrance of the former RAF Langar airfield, which is still used for recreational flying.
+- 1994 - as a result of a marvellous local initiative, a Memorial was placed at the entrance of the former RAF Langar airfield, which is still used for recreational flying and parachute training.
 The BBMF Lancaster again participated.
 A Book of Remembrance was also placed in St. Andrew's Church, Langar.

 - 1995 - a Book of Remembrance and a Memorial Tablet were dedicated in St. Mary the Virgin, Bottesford, to those lost from the former RAF Bottesford.